Misty Copeland: Honors

 In 2008, Copeland won the Leonore Annenberg Fellowship in the Arts, which funds study with master teachers and trainers outside of ABT.
 The two-year fellowships are in recognition of "young artists of extraordinary talent with the goal of providing them with additional resources in order to fully realise their potential".
 In 2013, she was named National Youth of the Year Ambassador by the Boys & Girls Clubs of America.
-In 2014, Copeland was named to the President's Council on Fitness, Sports, and Nutrition and received an honorary doctorate from the University of Hartford for her contributions to classical ballet and helping to diversify the art form.
+In 2014, Copeland was named to the President's Council on Sports, Fitness, and Nutrition and received an honorary doctorate from the University of Hartford for her contributions to classical ballet and helping to diversify the art form.
 Copeland was a Dance Magazine Awards 2014 honoree.
-After her promotion as principal dancer, Copeland was named one of Glamours Women of the Year for 2015; one of ESPN's 2015 Impact 25 athletes and influencers who have made the greatest impact for women in sports; by Barbara Walters, one of the 10 "most fascinating" people of 2015, and one of the Time 100.
+After her promotion as principal dancer, Copeland was named one of Glamours Women of the Year for 2015; one of ESPN's 2015 Impact 25 athletes and influencers who have made the greatest impact for women in sports; one of Barbara Walters' 10 "most fascinating" people of 2015; and one of the Time 100.
 As a result, Copeland appeared on the cover of Time, making her the first dancer on the cover since Bill T. Jones in 1994.
 In 2016, Copeland won a Shorty Award for Best in Dance in Social Media.

 In 2021, the NAACP awarded to Copeland its highest honor, the Spingarn Medal.
-On May 17, 2023, Copeland received an honorary Doctor of Fine Arts degree from New York University.
+Copeland has also received honorary doctorates from New York University in 2023 and Wake Forest University in 2026.